turbo-src/offchain-service/README.md

 docker ps
 ```

-### Enter container by id of getting-started-library_1
+### Enter bash or shell session in container getting-started-library_1

 ```
-docker exec -it <container-id  (first 3 chars)> bash *or* sh
+docker exec -it <first 3 chars getting-started-library_1 container id> bash *or* sh
 ```

 ## Scripts from container:

+###

+Connect to the database

 ```
 npm start
 ```

-Connects the database.
-Enter again to clear database if running tests a second time.
+### Run tests

 ```
 npm test
 ```

-Runs tests
+Enter npm start again to clear database if running tests a second time.

 # Remove containers: